Karl Gustav Sanio

 Karl Gustav Sanio (5 December 1832 – 3 February 1891) was a Prussian botanist and served as a professor of botany at the University of Königsberg.
 He observed patterns in the growth of plant vasculature and wrote several articles on the organization of wood and cambium.
 He examined patterns in the size distribution of the xylem vessels in five statements known as Sanio's laws was also among the first to describe the formation of compression wood by conifers.

 Life

 Sanio was born in Lyck in a wealthy family and became interested in nature in the vast family estate.
 He studied botany under Ernst Meyer at the University of Königsberg and then moved to study medicine.
 He published his first note at the age of 24 on the spores of Equisetum.
-Unhappy with medical studies, he moved back to study botany at Berlin under Nathaniel Braun and Alexander Pringsheim.
+Unhappy with medical studies, he moved back to study botany at Berlin under Alexander Braun and Nathanael Pringsheim.
 He received a doctorate in 1858 and then taught botany after moving back to Königsberg.
 He suffered from a stroke on January 28, 1891 and was unconscious until his death on February 3.